abiddiscombe/cheltenham-coffee/README.md

 # cheltenham-coffee

-A web map of coffee shops in Cheltenham (United Kingdom), ~~with support for location filtering~~.
+A web map of coffee shops in Cheltenham (United Kingdom), with support for location filtering.
 Built with NextJS, alongside Tailwind CSS, CVA, MapLibre GL JS, and the Ordnance Survey NGD Tiles API.
 Location data is stored in a Directus CMS instance.

 > Disclaimer: The accuracy of information within this application represents a best-effort and is not guaranteed.